sillydeveloper/resume/src/andrew_ettinger_resume.md

 * LinkedIn: [/in/sillydeveloper](http://www.linkedin.com/in/sillydeveloper)
 * GitHub: [sillydeveloper](https://github.com/sillydeveloper)

-[Download this resume](https://github.com/sillydeveloper/resume) and compile it into your own format.
+[Download this resume](https://github.com/sillydeveloper/resume) and compile it into your own format with Grunt.

 **_References provided on request._**